Viktor Vodolatsky: Azov City Duma

-On 27 March 1994, local elections were held in Azov according to a new electoral system: in connection with the renaming of the Azov City Council of People's Deputies into the Azov City Duma, when the deputies of the Azov City Duma were elected.
+On 27 March 1994, local elections were held in Azov according to a new electoral system: in connection with the renaming of the Azov City Council of People's Deputies into the Azov City Duma, when the deputies of the new Duma were elected.
 The deputies were elected in 11 single-mandate constituencies.
 The executive and administrative body was the Azov administration.
-Viktor Vodolatsky was elected a mamrber of parliament, deputy of the Azov City Duma of the first convocation.
+Viktor Vodolatsky was elected a member of parliament, deputy of the Azov City Duma of the first convocation.
 The head of local government, Pevnev chaired the meetings of the Duma and signed its decisions.

 In 1995, he graduated from the psychological faculty of Rostov State University.

 In the elections to the State Duma of the 2nd convocation, which took place on 17 December 1995, he ran for the Union of Cossacks on the list of the Our Home - Russia bloc, which included the Union of Cossacks.
 10.13% of voters voted for the list of Our Home - Russia bloc, thus the bloc received 45 seats in the proportional system and 10 seats in majoritarian districts.
 Only the ataman of the Union of Cossacks, Aleksander Martynov, passed from the Union of Cossacks to the State Duma, and Vodolatsky was therefore not elected.

 In 1996, he graduated from the Faculty of Economics of the Rostov State University.

-In March 1997, the his term as a member of the Azov City Duma was expired.
+In March 1997, his term as a member of the Azov City Duma expired.